 how a virtual “money router” turned my life around

-Business and personal were blurred.
+Business and personal lines were blurred.

 I was operating from survival mode and scarcity thinking, so putting things in order felt dangerous.

+It already felt like there wasn’t enough.
 Separating money, routing money, assigning money, holding money — all of it felt like it might expose the lack.

 Like if I actually looked at everything clearly, I would have to face what I was afraid was true.